medic/cht-release-testing/ide_config/vscode/vscode.md

 1. You should now see the tests defined in that spec run.

 ## Debugging a single test by using grep.

+Note: When we upgrade to newest protractor this will change because of jasmine upgrade.

 1. Open launch.json
 1. Add grep argument with the name of your test to the args array.
 Note: if you have defined specs or suites that do not include the spec.js.
 It will not find the test to run.